mattcarp/atmos-downmix/README.md

 # atmos-downmix

-`atmos-downmix` is a project for downmixing Dolby Atmos files using FFmpeg, supporting both Node.js and Java.
+`atmos-downmix` is a project for downmixing Dolby Atmos files using FFmpeg, primarily designed for Java developers but also supporting Node.js.
 This tool allows you to downmix Dolby Atmos files to stereo with sensible defaults and provides options for configuration overrides.
 It supports WAV files and can be extended to other formats.

 ## Features